What is shingles?

 Shingles can occur at any age, but is most common in people who are over 50.
 It can affect any part of the body.
 Areas commonly affected include the neck, shoulder, upper back, chest, abdomen, and in some cases, even the face or eyes.
 It causes a painful rash which develops into itchy blisters.
 It can cause severe nerve pain that lasts for many months, or even years, after the rash has gone.

-Many people may get chickenpox during childhood, but after recovery, the virus remains dormant (inactive) in the nervous system.
-The immune system stops the virus from becoming active.
-However, later in life it can be reactivated and cause shingles.
+Many people may get chickenpox during childhood, but after recovery, the virus remains dormant (inactive) in the nervous system; however, later in life it can be reactivated and cause shingles.

-It is not known exactly why the shingles virus is reactivated at a later stage in life to cause shingles, but a potential reason include having lowered immunity.
+It is not known exactly why the virus is reactivated at a later stage in life to cause shingles, but a potential reason may be having a lowered immunity.
 Some investigators suggest that the following conditions may be factors in contributing to virus reactivation:

 It is not possible to catch shingles from someone with this condition; however, you can catch chickenpox if you’ve never had it before.